signorpipo/wle-pp/wle_pp/wle_pp_bundle/README.md

     - customizable with an advanced setup of the library
   - some of the features of the library uses extensions and mods
     - if they are not setup, those features will not be able to work properly
+    - you have to add the type extensions to typescript as explained in the [How To Setup](#how-to-setup) section to avoid type errors when using them
   - some of the features of the library uses globals variable that are usually setup by the `pp-gateway` component, like `Globals.getSceneObjects` or `Globals.getDefaultResources`
     - if these variables are not setup, those features will not be able to work properly
   - when you are going to release your app, you most likely want to disable the following development flags on the `pp-gateway` component: